syncfusion/blazor-docs/src/charts/bullet-chart/ranges.md

 component: "Bullet Chart"

-description: "Learn here all about Ranges of Syncfusion Bullet Chart (SfBulletChart) component and more."
+description: "Learn here all about ranges of Syncfusion Bullet Chart (SfBulletChart) component and more."
 ---

 # Ranges in Blazor Bullet Chart (SfBulletChart)